Code-Institute-Submissions/MS2-3/readme.md

 185.199.108.153
 ```

-A further three ANAME records were added to the domain which point the domain to the IP addresses for GitHub Pages.
+Three further ANAME records were added to the domain which point the domain to the IP addresses for GitHub Pages.

 ```
 185.199.109.153